This accessibility statement applies to https://canvas.swan.ac.uk

 WCAG 2.1 success criterion: 4.1.3: Status Messages

-Quiz question pages are timed, but do not have status messages or alerts for time limits available without focus being applied to them.
+Quiz question pages are timed, but do not have status messages or alerts for time limit updates.
+Users have to apply focus to the Quiz timer to understand how much time is left.

 An assessment has been made taking into account the size and resources available to the organization, any content that is judged a disproportionate burden are stated in this section.